 November 4th: Soviet tank units cross the border, enter Budapest and begin crushing the Hungarian Uprising.

 November 22nd: Imre Nagy is arrested by Soviet authorities after leaving the Yugoslav embassy.
-He is whisked away to Romania for interrogation.
+He removed to Romania for interrogation.

 December 6th: The ‘Blood in the Water‘ water polo match at the Olympic Games in Melbourne.
 The Hungarians win the match 4-0 but not before rough and violent encounters between several players.